 I think that we can all agree that it’s difficult to break into the art business.

-Emerging artists usually have little sales or exhibition experience and often struggle to find doors that will open.
+Emerging artists usually have little sales or exhibition experience and often struggle to find art gallery doors that will open.

 In a recent interview with art superstar William Wegman, I asked him how he was able to get into an art gallery when he started out?

 Exactly!
-Showing up at a gallery unannounced and uninvited is a fast track to nowhere.
+Showing up at an art gallery unannounced and uninvited is a fast track to nowhere.

 And so is sending out emails when no one asked to see them.
 Do you know what happens to unsolicited emails to galleries?
 Delete!
 Delete!
 Delete!